Food Poverty in Shropshire

 What causes Food Poverty?

 The causes of food poverty are complex.
 For people with low financial resilience an unexpected life event can quickly spiral into financial crisis and food poverty.
-In in many cases food poverty is caused by a combination of factors, including:

-Financial causes of food Poverty in Shropshire
+Financial causes of food poverty

 Increased cost of living